AltSysrq/fourleaf/README.md

   about what comes later in the stream.
 Similarly, values can be streamed in iteratively.

+- Padding and exception elements can be used for in-band signaling in streaming protocols.

 Non-features:

 - This is not built upon serde, so you don't get interoperation with existing